KGKallasmaa/master-thesis/README.md

 ![Select counterfactual](./docs/select_mountain.png)

-And also the concepts from the counterfactual class (mountain)
+And also the concepts from the counterfactual class <b>mountain</b>

 ![Mountain concepts](./docs/mountain_concepts.png)